metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ### Fetch All By Creator

-This helper fetches all **Nfts** by creator.
+This helper fetches all **NFTs** by creator.
 Since creators can be located in five different positions in the **Metadata** account, we must also provide the creator position we are interested in.
 For instance, if we know that for a set of NFTs, the first creator is creator A and the second creator B, we will want to search for creator A in position 1 and creator B in position 2.

-{% dialect-switcher title="Fetch Nfts by Creator" %}
+{% dialect-switcher title="Fetch NFTs by Creator" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts